s-titoo/bloggger/DEPENDENCIES.md

 ## SET-UP EMAIL CONFIGURATION

-1. Make sure you are logged-in into ONE account only.
 1. Your app's configuration:
 	- Host (`MAIL_SERVER`): smtp.gmail.com
 	- Port (`MAIL_PORT`): 587 or 465 (587 for TLS, 465 for SSL)